Teranur/Dataquest_manchester_property/README.md

 3. Where do you think in Greater Manchester are the most residential homes being built over the past 10 years?
 4. What was the most expensive non-residential property sold in Greater Manchester in 2017?
 Find and share context about this sale.
 5. Which residential building types are seeing the biggest proportional rise in prices?
-6. Historically, what property sale(s) in Trafford was the furthest south‑east?
+6. Since 1996, what property sale(s) in Trafford was the furthest south‑east?
 7. Were there any other interesting trends, patterns, or issues you found?

 ## The Data